 Academics and Scholarships – Center for Professional Sales

-The Professional Sales Concentration requires 12 semester credit hours of Core Courses and 12 semester credit hours of Electives, in addition to the BS in BA Core Requirements.
+The Pro Sales Concentration requires 12 semester credit hours of Core Courses and 12 semester credit hours of Electives, in addition to the BS or BA Core Requirements.

 Examines how Artificial Intelligence is expanding categories and applications within the existing sales technology landscape.
 Explore how sales/revenue organizations use both Machine Learning and Generative A.I. to provide intelligence and influence Go To Market (GTM) strategies.
 Includes use of actual applications to explore and analyze how data can develop key revenue intelligence for the firm.
 Explores change management and harnessing true potential of sales technology innovation.